Snowflake-Labs/sfguide-financial-asset-management/README.md

-# Financial Services Asset Management on Snowflake Demo
+# Financial Services Asset Management on Snowflake Demo Version 2.0

+## Releases
+    v2.0    Use Knoema instead of deprecated Zepl Share; Added Python Faker for synthetic trader creation; Rewrote Snowsight Tiles
+            Removed: company_profile, stock_latest, finservam_datascience_wh, snowflake_sample_data, share_now, middleware
+    v1.0    Use Zepl Marketplace share

 ### Problem
-Big banks and Asset managers have spent hundreds of millions on systems to accurately give a Single Version of Truth (SVOT) in real-time.
+Big banks and Asset managers have spent millions of dollars to accurately give a Single Version of Truth (SVOT) in real-time.
 What would such a system look like on Snowflake?

 ### Solution
     Snowflake has high performance at low TCO due to its out-of-the-box operation, near-zero maintenance, and low learning curve